 This document was originally approved on August 2, 1996.
 The current document is revised and amended to reflect the intent of the faculty for the Department of Medicinal Chemistry and Molecular Pharmacology.
-Updated fall 2019 by the Advisory Committee with changes ratified by the MCMP faculty in September/October faculty meetings.
+Updated Summer 2021 by the Advisory Committee with changes ratified by the MCMP faculty.